|Southern States Try to Destroy NAACP (1956-1964)

 In Texas, the state Attorney General sends heavily-armed State Troopers to seize NAACP records.
 He charges the organization with barratry for supporting anti-segregation and anti-discrimination lawsuits.
 A court injunction then cripples NAACP operations in the state for years to come.

 In Virginia, the malpractice laws are amended to make illegal NAACP school-desegregation efforts such as Davis v.
-County School Board of Prince Edward County, VA (one of the original Brown v Board of Education cases).
+County School Board of Prince Edward County, VA (one of the original Brown v.
+Board of Education cases).
 Legislation is also passed to require groups like the NAACP to report to the state the names of all contributors whose donations are used to fund racial-discrimination cases (Arkansas, Tennessee, and Texas, adopt similar laws).
-The NAACP fights back, and seven years later the Supreme Court finally rules in their favor in NAACP v Button.
+The NAACP fights back, and seven years later the Supreme Court finally rules in their favor in NAACP v.
+Button.

 In 1956, Mississippi establishes a Sovereignty Commission to act as the state's secret political police and guardian of white-supremacy.
-Its purpose is to maintain segregation by any means necessary, and to destroy the NAACP and other civil rights organizations that dare to operate in Mississippi.
-The main focus of commission activities is investigation, spying, disruption, sabotage, and elimination of organizations and individuals who challenge the racial status quo.
+Its purpose is to maintain segregation by any means necessary, and to destroy the NAACP and other civil rights organizations who dare to operate in Mississippi.
+The main focus of commission activities is investigation, spying, disruption, sabotage, and elimination of organizations and intimidation individuals who challenge the racial status quo.
 Other southern states follow Mississippi's lead and establish similar commissions and agencies.

 See Mississippi Sovereignty Commission below for more information.